 Most cards offer rebates on specific categories, which could be on petrol, groceries, entertainment outlets (such as cinemas), dining or even insurance premium, just to name a few.
 Prior to applying for one, you should consider exactly which category of items you’ll be spending the most.

-For example, if you spend the most on petrol, it helps to get a Maybank Visa Signature, which offers up to 10% cash rebate with all petrol stations, every day.
+For example, if you spend the most on petrol, it helps to get a Maybank Visa Signature, which offers up to 5% cash rebate with all petrol stations every day of the month.

 However, if you are in charge of groceries for your family, getting a card that offers high cash back rates for groceries, every day will be a smarter choice.
-The Maybank Visa Signature also offers 10% cash rebate for groceries daily.
+For instance, the UOB Lady’s Classic Card offers 10% cashback on groceries from selected merchants.

 Get Infographics, Articles and More Direct to your Inbox!

-3) Is there a limit on the amount of rebate?
+3) Is there a limit on the cashback amount?

-Although some of the credit cards do offer unlimited cash back, the percentage of cash back is usually low at about 1.2%, such as the Citi Business Platinum Card.
-However, the card requires a minimum income of RM10,000 a month, and RM200 in annual fee.
+Despite this, some of the credit cards do offer unlimited cash back, albeit at lower rates.
+The Citi Business Platinum Card does this with a 1.2% cashback rate.
+However, the card also requires a minimum income of RM10,000 a month, and comes with a RM200 annual fee.

 Before you sign up for one, it is essential that you take the above into consideration.
-If you spend well above five-figure every month, it might be worth your while to choose a card unlimited cash back every month even though the rebate may be lower.
+If you spend well above five-figures every month, it might be worth your while to choose a card with unlimited cashback, even though the rebate may be lower.
 But if you spend only a moderate amount every month, you may not need to factor in the maximum repayment amount as it would not affect your savings at all (as you wouldn’t be spending enough to hit that limit).

 4) Are there any additional terms and conditions?